spm/spm-docs/docs/tutorials/beginners/installing_spm.md

 3. Drag the `SPM` folder from inside the zip file to where you want to keep it.
 `Documents\MATLAB` would be a good location.

-Once the copying is complete, open Matlab and type the following command in the command window:
+Once the copying is complete, open MATAB and type the following command in the command window:

 ```matlab
 addpath('C:\Users\yourusername\Documents\MATLAB');